TolinSimpson/Three64/README.md

 ## Default Scene and Scene Index

 - `public/config/scene-manifest.json` lists available scenes: `{ "id": "...", "module": "path/to/module.js" }`.
-- If the list is empty or invalid, the engine loads the built-in default scene:
+- Scene modules are copied from `src/scenes/` to `public/scenes/` at build time.
-  - `src/runtime/default-assets/default-scene.js` which loads `default-scene.glb`.
+- If the list is empty or invalid, the engine loads the built-in default scene and fetches assets from `public/build/assets/` (e.g., `models/default-scene.glb`).

 ## Notes for Blender